layumi/CISC3021-Multimedia-Forensics-and-Security/Lab9-DataAug/README.md

 Our learned methods, such as watermarking and Steganography, also can be used in the data augmentation.

-Today, we will check several data augmentation methods.
+Today, we will examine several methods of data augmentation.
-The key is that such methods do not change the original meaning of the image.
+The essential point is that these methods do not alter the fundamental meaning of the image.
-In particular, people still could recognize the object within the image.
+Specifically, people should still be able to recognize the objects within the image.

 ![](https://github.com/zhunzhong07/Random-Erasing/raw/master/all_examples-page-001.jpg)